Photo Gallery 14 Images

 The Milepost 97 Fire near Canyonville grew to 6,000 acres by Friday afternoon, the Douglas Forest Protection Association said.
 That's up from their last update of 1,650 acres Friday morning.
 The fire is 0% contained.

 DFPA officials said the fire, which is burning one mile southeast of Canyonville near Interstate 5 southbound, could take weeks to contain and control.
 Canyonville is not immediately threatened by the fire, as it is moving south and southwest away from the city.

 The fire is burning through private industrial timberlands, O&C Lands managed by the Bureau of Land Management and lands held in trust by the Bureau of Indian Affairs for the Cow Creek Tribe.

-Friday, there were seven helicopters, two large air tankers and two single-engine air tankers supporting firefighters on the ground.
+Crews are currently attacking the fire from the ground and the air with seven helicopters, two large air tankers and two single-engine air tankers supporting firefighters on the ground.
 Additional resources are on their way, DFPA officials said.